caseybackes/lookyloo/README.md

 Where `opencv-python-headless` was the necessary version to use after trying `opencv-python` and getting an error regarding dependancies for platforms besides Mac.

 ## Data Acquisition v0.0
 Some startr code is given in the OpenCV Python documentation tutorial, ["Face Detection using Haar Cascades"](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html#face-detection).
 One significant difference here is that we are using a webcam, and the tutorial is using a static image.
-So let's modify the starter code to leverage the webcam.
+So let's modify the starter code to leverage the webcam, as well as greyscale the captured video frames for the HaarCascade model.

 `cap = cv2.VideoCapture(0)`
 `ret, frame = cap.read()`
+`# greyscale the frame image for the face object model` `gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)` `faces = faceCascade.detectMultiScale(gray, 1.3, 5)`